tytydraco/yessleep/out/Have_you_ever_wondered_what_happens_when_you_die.md

 A Shadow.

-**Bottled up your misery, now you take your leave from me...**
+**Bottled up your misery, and now you take your leave from me...**

 I gaze up at the goliath and I say my own name.
 “Yes, Andrew.
 The link should be broken… you are free from my pain.”
 Even as the words leave my mouth, I have no idea what the consequences will be.
 When I die, having no Sanctum and no Shadow, where will it leave me?
 The wasteland of the Beyond?
 Or will even that be gone, without its caretaker?
 I do not know.

-All I know is that the horror of my experiments have finally been laid to rest.
+All I know is that the horror of my experiments have been laid to rest.
 The worlds of life and death are once again separate as they were always meant to be.
 I write this now not to encourage others to follow in my footsteps and take up my research, but rather to heed my warning: some mysteries are better left unsolved.

 **Goodbye.**

 “Goodbye.”

 I watch the goliath rise up to its full height, and with a single spring of its legs, it leaps into the dark of the woods.
 Gone.
-I do not know what it intends to do here.
+I do not know what it intends to do here in our world.
 It is my hope that without the torment of my own negativity, it will find its own sort of peace.
 In the meantime, I look down at the peace that I’ve found.
 Vanessa.
 My darling.

-She’s just the same as I remembered, the same as the day she died.
-I see her eyelids flutter.
+She’s just the same as I remember her, the same as the day she died.
+I run a finger along her jaw, and her eyelids flutter.
 I watch as her limbs twitch, as she awakes from her slumber.
 It takes me back to lazy Sundays in bed.
-It reminds me of the days we’d sleep in, and I’d wipe the sleep from her eyes and bring her waffles and fruit to start her day.
+It reminds me of the mornings we’d sleep in, those mornings where I’d wipe the sleep from her eyes and hold her close, wondering how life could possibly be so perfect.

 “Hello again, darling,” I say.

-She looks up at me, and she smiles.
+Vanessa looks up at me for the first time in sixteen years.
+She smiles.

 &#x200B;

 &#x200B;

-She smiles.
-And she [screams](https://www.reddit.com/r/TalesFromTheCryptid/).
+She smiles, and then she [screams](https://www.reddit.com/r/TalesFromTheCryptid/).